Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Abstract

 \section{Abstract}

-Shampoo and its efficient variant, SOAP, use structured second-moment estimation and have attracted growing interest for their effectiveness in training neural networks (NNs).
-In practice, Shampoo requires step-size grafting with Adam to achieve competitive performance.
-SOAP mitigates this by applying Adam in Shampoo's eigenbasis and further reducing per-iteration runtime.
-However, reliance on Adam introduces additional memory overhead in both methods.
-Prior theoretical interpretations have primarily examined their estimation schemes using the Frobenius norm.
-Motivated by the natural correspondence between the second moment and a covariance matrix, we reinterpret the estimation procedures in Shampoo and SOAP as instances of covariance estimation through the lens of Kullback-Leibler (KL) divergence minimization.
-This perspective reveals a previously overlooked theoretical limitation and motivates principled improvements to their design.
-Building on the KL perspective, we propose practical estimation schemes---\textbf{KL-Shampoo} and \textbf{KL-SOAP}---that match or exceed the performance of Shampoo and SOAP for pre-training various NNs while maintaining SOAP-level per-iteration runtime.
-Notably, KL-Shampoo does not rely on Adam to achieve superior performance, thereby avoiding the associated memory overhead.
-Surprisingly, KL-Shampoo consistently outperforms the other methods in our experiments.
+Shampoo and its efficient variant, SOAP, employ structured second-moment estimations and have shown strong performance for training neural networks (NNs).
+In practice, however, Shampoo typically requires step-size grafting with Adam to be competitive, and SOAP mitigates this by applying Adam in Shampoo’s eigenbasis---at the cost of additional memory overhead from Adam in both methods.
+Prior analyses have largely relied on the Frobenius norm to motivate these estimation schemes.
+We instead recast their estimation procedures as covariance estimation under Kullback-Leibler (KL) divergence minimization, revealing a previously overlooked theoretical limitation and motivating principled redesigns.
+Building on this perspective, we develop \textbf{KL-Shampoo} and \textbf{KL-SOAP}, practical schemes that match or exceed the performance of Shampoo and SOAP in NN pre-training while achieving SOAP-level per-iteration runtime.
+Notably, KL-Shampoo does not rely on Adam to attain competitive performance, eliminating the memory overhead introduced by Adam.
+Across our experiments, KL-Shampoo consistently outperforms SOAP, Shampoo, and even KL-SOAP, establishing the KL-based approach as a promising foundation for designing structured methods in NN optimization.